Kansas City Missouri

 HISTORY

-Over a hundred years ago, in the business heart of Kansas City, an entrepreneur James Fitzpatrick with the financial help of town bigwigs Jim and “Boss Tom” Pendergast, built the Fitzpatrick building in the Quality Hill District for a variety of purposes.
+Over a hundred years ago, in the business heart of Kansas City, entrepreneur James Fitzpatrick, with the financial help of town bigwigs Jim and “Boss Tom” Pendergast, built the Fitzpatrick building in the Quality Hill District for a variety of purposes.
 It was a beautiful, upscale building with all the artistic bells and whistles, such as tin ceiling, etc.

-The Fitzpatrick Saloon where men came for a drink was on the first floor, with the customary bordello on one of the upper floors to fulfill the sensual needs of men in town.
+The Fitzpatrick Saloon, where men came for a drink, was on the first floor, with the customary bordello on one of the upper floors to fulfill the sensual needs of men in town.

 James Fitzpatrick had his living quarters upstairs so he could live close to his business.
-Boss Tom had a second office here as well, which today is home of The Pentagast Club activities mentioned above.
+Boss Tom had a second office here as well, which today is home of The Pendergast Club activities mentioned above.

-When the Garment District became a booming industry in the Quality Hill District, the Fitzpatrick Saloon closed down and was sold to a independent garment factory where talented seamstresses worked the sewing machines to produce clothing for everyone.
-By 1950, the garment company may have found a better building so they moved out of the Fitzpatrick building that was probably a real fixer-upper opportunity needing a boatload of money to renovate and upgrade to 1950 standards.
+By 1950, the garment company may have found a better building so they moved out of the Fitzpatrick building that was probably by then a real fixer-upper opportunity in need of a boatload of money to renovate and upgrade to 1950s standards.

-For 33 years, it was vacant, left to the spirits.
-In 1983, four Kansas City entrepreneurs, Frank Sebree II, Mary Ann Sebree; local antique dealer & restaurateur, and James B. Nutter, Sr., and Annabelle Nutter; local antique dealers, saw the great bones & treasures of the building and had a vision of what it could be after restoration.
-So they made the jump to light speed and purchased The Fitzpatrick Saloon Building.
-These four people in this labor of love cleaned out the dust and debris, and restored this historical building’s treasures, taking care with the painstaking details; making the building a restored beauty at the end of two years.
+For thirty-three years, it was vacant, left to the spirits.
+In 1983, four Kansas City entrepreneurs, Frank Sebree II, Mary Ann Sebree (a local antique dealer and restaurateur), and James B. Nutter, Sr., and Annabelle Nutter, local antique dealers, saw the great bones and treasures of the building and had a vision of what it could be after restoration.

-As the original bars were long gone, they purchased from New Orleans a “terrific 1900, 40-foot long bar from New Orleans, and acquired an 1880 bar for the basement space, soon to be a Jazz Club.
-The four of them also hired well-known local artist Jack O’Hara to paint an original oil on a canvas mural for the entrance to Fitzpatrick’s called “From Kansas city to… Fame”, presenting 15 people who were successful in the arts that had strong connections to Kansas City.
-Walt Disney, Count Basie, Charlie Parker, and Ernest Hemingway were a few included.
+The four of them also hired well-known local artist Jack O’Hara to paint an original oil on canvas mural for the entrance to Fitzpatrick’s called “From Kansas City to… Fame”, presenting fifteen people who were successful in the arts, and who had strong connections to Kansas City.
+Walt Disney, Count Basie, Charlie Parker, and Ernest Hemingway were a few of the notables included.

-Once again, it opened for business.
-Several restaurants tried to make a go of it.
-However, in 1992, local restaurateur Doug Barnard had the perfect combination that became quite popular; The New Majestic Steakhouse with live Jazz!
-He named it after a popular steakhouse that once existed on 31st Street and Holmes, but closed in the mid-1970s.
-This enterprise thrived for years until Barnard ran into some personal issues in 2008, and wanted out of his lease.
-The Sebrees’ son, Frank 111 and his wife Jolen, bought the Fitzpatrick building.
-Right after Barnard’s New Majestic Steak House closed in 2009, the new owners started their own Majestic Restaurant and Jazz Club; building on the success of Barnard’s long-established New Majestic Steakhouse, and managing to bring attendance up and build the popularity once more.
+The Sebrees’ son, Frank the third, and his wife Jolene, bought the Fitzpatrick building.
+Right after Barnard’s New Majestic SteakHouse closed in 2009, the new owners started their own Majestic Restaurant and Jazz Club, building on the success of Barnard’s long-established New Majestic Steakhouse, and managing to bring attendance up and build popularity once more.

 The huge selection of wine, beer on tap and drinks plus the nightly Jazz Club is the cherry on top for this successful business.